-We are currently calling for invited session proposals for the ISF to be held in Cairns, Australia, in June 2017.
+We are still looking for a few more invited sessions for the International Symposium on Forecasting, to be held in Cairns, Australia, 25-28 June 2017.
+Continue reading →

 An invited session consists of 3 or 4 talks around a specific forecasting theme.
 You are allowed to be one of the speakers in a session you organize (although it is not necessary).
 So if you know what you are planning to speak about, all you need to do is find 2 or 3 other speakers who will speak on something related, and invite them to join you.
 The length of all such invited talks will be about 20 minutes.